-Florence “Flossie” Hoy is the daughter of a 20-year veteran of the Air Force who served during World War II, Korea and Vietnam.
-Flossie is a retired art teacher with 22 years of experience.
+Florence Hoy is the daughter of a 20+ year veteran of the Air Force who served during World War II, Korea and Vietnam.
+She is a retired art teacher with 22 years experience.
 She began teaching art in Fairfax County, Virginia in 1988.
-She retired from full time teaching in 2010.
-Flossie received her BFA from Bridgewater College, VA.
+Flossie retired from full time teaching in 2010.
+She received her BFA from Bridgewater College, VA.
 She was certified in Art K-12 from James Madison University.
 She attended Virginia Commonwealth University pursuing a Masters of Art.
 She attended Corcoran College of Art and Design in Washington D.C. and the North Carolina State University for course work in Photography and computer graphics.
-She completed training in boththe International Baccalaureate Diploma Program and the Middle years Program.
-Flossie taught Studio Art, IB art, Black & White photography, Digital photography, Computer Graphics and Animation.
-She was a member of the Fairfax Education Association (FEA) and the National Education Association (NEA).
-Flossie served as Department Chair for over half of her teaching career.
-During that time, she wrote a grant proposal in partnership with the National Museum of Women in the Arts for a project called “Bridging 2 Communities: Developing Friendship and Photographs.
-The initiative resulted in 56 inner city 4th grade and rural high school students work exhibited at the National Museum of Women in the Arts.
-Along with teaching Photography and Adobe Photoshop for The Joel Fund, Flossie is a Docent for the North Carolina Museum of Art conducting tours for school age students.
-She resides in Raleigh, NC.
+Flossie completed training in both the International Baccalaureate Diploma Program and the Middle years Program.
+She taught Studio Art, IB art, B&W photography, Digital photography, Computer Graphics and Animation.
+She was a member of Fairfax Education Association (FEA) and the National Education Association (NEA).
+She served as Department Chair for over half of her teaching career.
+She wrote a grant proposal in partnership with the National Museum of Women in the Arts for a project called “Bridging 2 Communities: Developing Friendship and Photographs.
+The initiative resulted in 56 inner city 4th grade and rural high school student’s work exhibited at the National Museum of Women the Arts.
+Flossie was a Docent for the North Carolina Museum of Art conducting tours for school age students.
+She currently resides in Greenville, SC.